jdunn596/OoT-Randomizer/README.md

   * “Chaos!!! (dev-fenhl)” is like “Chaos!!!” but including hint types not available on [`Dev-R`](https://github.com/Roman971/OoT-Randomizer).
   * “Chaos!!! (dev-fenhl, no goal hints)” is like “Chaos!!! (no goal hints)” but including hint types not available on [`Dev-R`](https://github.com/Roman971/OoT-Randomizer).
   * “Ice%” consists of only Sometimes hints, and replaces the hookshot hint in Dampé's diary with a blue fire arrows hint.
-  * “Mixed Pools Tournament” is the hint distribution being used for the ongoing [3rd Mixed Pools Tournament](https://midos.house/event/mp/3).
+  * “Mixed Pools Tournament” is the hint distribution being used for the upcoming [4th Mixed Pools Tournament](https://midos.house/event/mp/4).
   * “SAWS” is the hint distribution used for the Standard Anti-Weekly Settings presets (see below).
   * “SGL 2023” is the hint distribution used for the SpeedGaming Live 2023 tournaments (see below).
   * “Triforce Blitz S2” is the hint distribution used for the [Triforce Blitz Season 2 Tournament](https://midos.house/event/tfb/2), taken from [Elagatua's `Dev` branch](https://github.com/Elagatua/OoT-Randomizer/tree/Dev).
 Note that the tournament itself was played on that branch, not this one.